gbinal/dc-helicopters/pages/occasional-visitors.md

 ## National Nuclear Security Administration - Aerial Measuring System

 * Aircraft Type: [Bell 412](https://en.wikipedia.org/wiki/Bell_412)
+* Details - Update:  This took place again in 2020.
 * Details: In 2012-2013, a Department of Energy helicopter operated by the [National Nuclear Security Administration](https://en.wikipedia.org/wiki/National_Nuclear_Security_Administration) flew a systematic grid over Washington DC to detect the background radiation in order to establish a baseline that could be compared against in time of emergency.
 The program is known as the Aerial Measuring System.
 I recalled seeing it from my office at the time, flying very low and in a tight grid.
 The testing flights [continue to take place](https://www.google.com/search?q=%22The+U.S.+Department+of+Energy%E2%80%99s+National+Nuclear+Security+Administration+(DOE%2FNNSA)+will+conduct+low-altitude+helicopter+flights%22+site%3Aenergy.gov) in various US cities and may recur in DC at some point.

 * Links: